freedomofpress/securedrop-signal-poc/README.md

 You will need a rust toolchain installed on your system to modify the securedrop-source crate.

-To compile to wasm and generate glue js for the source interface, one should:
+To compile to wasm and generate glue js for the source interface, one should in the `securedrop-source` directory build with [`wasm-pack`](https://github.com/rustwasm/wasm-pack):

 ```
 wasm-pack build --target web